mballarin/perl-linux-landlock/README.md

     will be prevented if not allowed by any rule.
     By default, all actions supported by the kernel and known to this module are covered.
     This should usually not be changed.

+# LIMITATIONS

+This module requires a Linux system supporting the Landlock functionality.
+As of 2024, this is the case for almost all distributions, however, the version of the available Landlock ABI varies.

+Notably, the `TRUNCATE` access right is only supported by the kernel since ABI version 3 (kernel version 6.2 or newer, unless backported).

 # AUTHOR